hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ## Base component

-In Figma, the `Base` component is a combination of a single button primitive and single input primitive to account for more simple use cases.
+In Figma, the `Base` component is a combination of a Segmented Button and Segmented Input and is intended for more simple use cases.
 The properties of each nested primitive are exposed in the component to support rapid customization.

 ![Base component example](/assets/components/form/input-group/input-group-base-component.png =500x*)

 ## Examples

-Since an Input Group is intended to be agnostic in relation to the inputs and actions it contains, the number of use cases and potential examples are broad.
+Since an Input Group is intended to be agnostic in relation to the inputs and actions it contains, the number of potential use cases and examples are broad.
 These examples should serve as inspiration for the different scenarios, contexts, and combinations of elements supported by the Input Group guidelines.

 ### Within a filter pattern

-An Input Group can be used in a filter pattern as a means to reduce or limit the visible items in a dataset through the selection of specific parameters and values present in the dataset.
+An Input Group can be used in a filter pattern as a means to reduce or limit the returned items in a dataset through the selection of specific parameters and values that are present in the dataset.
 Multiple Input Groups may be used within a filter pattern depending on the complexity of the dataset.

 ![Filter pattern example](/assets/components/form/input-group/input-group-example-filter-pattern-01.png)